UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-2. You are looking for /dev/ttyACM0 - this will be on the RHS of the screen above.
+2. You are looking for **/dev/ttyACM0** - this is on the right hand side of the screen shot above.

 &nbsp;

-3. This is the USB address for your attached detector - if you have more than one detector attached you may see /dev/ttyACM1 etc.
+3. This is the USB address for your attached detector - if you have more than one detector attached you may see **/dev/ttyACM1** etc.

 &nbsp;

-4. If you do not see /dev/ttyACM0, then unplug and plug the detector back in and try again.
+4. If you do not see **/dev/ttyACM0**, then unplug and plug the detector back in and try again.

 &nbsp;

-5. As long as we see /dev/ttyACM0 then we do not have to make any changes to the python scripts, because they are looking for ACM0.
+5. As long as we see **/dev/ttyACM0** then we do not have to make any changes to the python scripts, because they are looking for **ACM0**.

 &nbsp;